-Additionally, in order to maintain a level of total compensation that the Committee determined appropriate to ensure the continued services of the NEOs and to appropriately align their interests with those of the Company's shareholders, and after taking into consideration the impact of the TARP Compensation Standards, the Committee approved stock salary components of each NEO's base salary.
-The amount of annual stock salary awarded to each of Messrs.
-Wilmers, Jones, Czarnecki, Pinto and Pearson was \$1,100,000, \$400,000, \$1,050,000, \$1,050,000 and \$550,000, respectively.
-The Committee determined, however, that the shares of Common Stock received by each NEO would be subject to restrictions on transfer such that each NEO may not sell, transfer or otherwise dispose of any Common Stock received as stock salary in 2010 until the earlier of (a) the date that M&T repays the CPP investment made under TARP, or (b) January 1, 2012.
-The number of shares of Common Stock to be paid to each NEO with respect to each bi-weekly pay period was determined by dividing the amount of stock salary with respect to that pay period by the reported closing price on the NYSE for a share of Common Stock on the pay date for such period.
-Mr. Wilmers elected to pay the applicable taxes on the stock salary in cash while the other NEOs elected to pay the applicable taxes by having a portion of the stock salary withheld from each bi-weekly payment and receiving the net shares.
-The stock salary included voting rights and the right to receive any dividends paid on the Common Stock if and when dividends are paid on the Common Stock.
+Similar to 2010, the Committee determined that the shares of Common Stock received by each NEO as stock salary would be subject to restrictions on transfer such that each NEO may not sell, transfer or otherwise dispose of any Common Stock received as stock salary in 2011 until the earlier of (a) the date of that M&T repays the investment made under the TARP CPP, or (b) January 1, 2013.
+The number of shares of Common Stock to be paid to each NEO with respect to each biweekly pay period is to be determined by dividing the amount of stock salary with respect to that pay period by the reported closing price on the NYSE for a share of Common Stock on the pay date for such period.
+The NEOs may elect to pay the applicable taxes on the stock salary in cash or by having a portion of the stock salary withheld from each biweekly payment and receiving the net shares.
+The stock salary includes voting rights and the right to receive any dividends paid on the Common Stock if and when paid.

-2011 Salary Determinations.
-The Committee made base salary determinations for 2011 for the NEOs in January 2011.
+2012 Salary Determinations.
+The Committee made base salary determinations for 2012 for the NEOs in January 2012 and approved an adjustment to Mr. Wilmers' base salary in February 2012.
 Those determinations continued to be influenced by the TARP Compensation Standards, including the prohibition on paying cash incentives to the NEOs and the limitation on equity awards that could be made to the NEOs.
-Given M&T's strong performance in 2010, compared to both that of the comparison group and its business plan, the Committee determined that the total compensation of each of the NEOs should be increased from the low levels paid in 2010 for the performance in 2009.
-In reviewing the information about compensation for comparable positions at the comparison group, and considering the mix of compensation desired for the NEOs, the Committee determined that the salaries of Messrs.
-Czarnecki and Pinto should each be increased by \$150,000 (9%) in cash.
-The base salary of Mr. Wilmers was not changed because the Committee determined that the desired level of total compensation, could be achieved by increasing his equity award; however a portion of his base salary was shifted from stock salary to cash salary so that his cash salary would better reflect his relative value to M&T. The Committee determined to increase Mr. Jones' base salary by \$225,000 (21%), with \$100,000 of the increase in cash and \$125,000 in stock salary, and to increase the base salary of Mr. Pearson by \$50,000 (5%) in cash.
+Given M&T's strong performance in 2011, compared to both that of the comparison group and its business plan, the consummation of the acquisition of Wilmington Trust Corporation, and the continued lagging of the compensation of the NEOs compared to similar positions within the comparison group, the Committee determined that the total compensation of each of the NEOs should be increased.
+Considering the mix of compensation desired for the NEOs, the performance of each of the NEOs and information about relative compensation levels at the comparison group, the Committee determined that the salary of Mr. Wilmers should be increased by \$100,000 (6%) in cash, the salaries of Messrs.
+Czarnecki and Pinto should each be increased by \$100,000 (6%) in cash, the salary of Mr. Jones should be increased by \$125,000 (12%), \$50,000 in cash and \$75,000 in stock salary, and the salary of Mr. Pearson should be increased by \$50,000 (5%) in cash.